vdbrink/vdbrink.github.io/projects/elgato_stream_deck.md

 ---
 ### Installation

-you can use the download button by clicking on the link or key definition.
+You can use the download button by clicking on the link or key definition.
 This file contains the action and icon.
-You can use the ["Import Action..."](#import-action) feature to load it direct on your own Stream Deck.
+You can use the ["Import Action..."](#import-action) feature to load it directly on your own Stream Deck.

 If you like to use your own icon and set it up yourself I added as well the used field values.